demoray/azure-storage-cli/README.md

-  append-block       Append the contents of the specified file to an existing "append blob" blob create-block-blob  Create a "block blob" with the contents of the specified file create-page-blob   Create a "page blob" with the contents of the specified file generate-sas       Generate a SAS URL for the Blob get-tags           Get the tags on the blob set-tags           Set the tags on the blob snapshot           Create a snapshot of the blob
+  append-block       Append the contents of the specified file to an existing "append blob" blob create-block-blob  Create a "block blob" with the contents of the specified file create-page-blob   Create a "page blob" with the contents of the specified file generate-sas       Generate a SAS URL for the Blob using a User Deligation Key get-tags           Get the tags on the blob set-tags           Set the tags on the blob snapshot           Create a snapshot of the blob